silenceisgolden/localstack-cognito-idp-bug/README.md

 ### Steps

-1. Copy `.env.example` to `.env` and add follow the instructions in the file.
+1. Copy `.env.example` to `.env` and follow the instructions in the file.
 1. Run `npm install`
 1. Run `docker compose up --build`